0xNefu/txchyon/src/content/posts/portfolio-management/how-to-rebalance-a-crypto-portfolio.md

 Lesson: **rebalancing fixes drift without emotion** and keeps the plan in control, not your feelings.

 > Allocation sets the plan.
 Rebalancing enforces it.
+> Learn more about allocation: **[Crypto Portfolio Allocation for Beginners (Simple, Low-Risk Framework)](https://txchyon.com/blog/portfolio-management/crypto-portfolio-allocation-for-beginners-simple-low-risk-framework/)**

 ---